 If you are more about the laid-back adventure, the white sand beaches, bars and music events every Thursday will offer a nice and cozy environment for a few days’ stopover.

-Discover Prince Rupert Bay biodiversity with Dominican locals.
+Discover Prince Rupert Bay and its warm atmosphere

 In the Northern part of the island of Dominica, the historical bay will satisfy your adventurous soul.
 Located in the northern part of the Island, the sandy seabed will ensure safe anchorage.
 Docks and buoy are also available for a comfortable stopover.